jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

     .setPopup(popup) //add the popup to the marker .addTo(map); // add the open marker to the map
 ```
+Once, you added the `.setPopup` function to your marker, refresh your map and click on the marker!

-You can also use popups as layers (when you need something more than attaching a popup to an object):
+You can also use popups as layers (when you need something more than attaching a popup to an object).
+Add this code block after your marker:

 ```
 var popup_layer = new mapboxgl.Popup({closeOnClick: false})